samedskulj/bosnia-quiz/README.md

 * Problem with dependencies.
 Outdated.
 Problem is fixed

+# Update v1.4

+* Perfomance of the website has been significantly changed.
+Perfomance was around 60% now it is 90%

 # API and Routes

 The REST Api has been made by myself.
 No other API's have been used in this web app.